Rita Crundwell: Prison and release

 Crundwell was incarcerated at minimum-security Federal Correctional Institution, Waseca in Waseca, Minnesota.
 She was originally eligible and scheduled for release after serving 85% of her sentence (16 years 8 months) on March 5, 2030.
 Under the First Step Act she was receiving good conduct time deductions of 54 days per year off her sentence.

 On April 27, 2020, Crundwell submitted a request for a compassionate release with the warden of the Federal Prison Camp in Waseca.
 On that same date she filed a motion with the Illinois Northern District Court in Rockford, Illinois.
 Her motion requested home confinement under the First Step Act.
-The motion also sought a transfer to home confinement based on a Response to the COVID-19 pandemic memo dated March 26, 2020 from Attorney General William Barr to the Federal Bureau of Prisons.
+The motion also sought a transfer to home confinement based on a Response to the COVID-19 pandemic memo dated March 26, 2020, from Attorney General William Barr to the Federal Bureau of Prisons.
 Crundwell cited, amongst other things, her "health issues, including high blood pressure and high cholesterol" and her good conduct while incarcerated.
 The motion was withdrawn by Crundwell on May 18, 2020, a few days after Dixon City Council strongly opposed an early release.
 The motion withdrawing the home confinement request was granted on May 21, 2020.

-A little over a year later, on August 4, 2021, after serving half of the required 85% of her sentence (about 8 1/2 years), she was released by the Federal Bureau of Prisons (i.e. not by a court) on compassionate grounds to a residential reentry center - a halfway house or a home confinement, possibly her brother Richard Humphrey's ranch (farm) in Dixon as she proposed in her previously withdrawn request for release.
-Two months later in October 2021 she was reported to live at the brother's 80-acre farm.
-Because she is serving her sentence in home confinement she's not allowed to leave the farm property without permission.
+A little over a year later, on August 4, 2021, after serving half of the required 45% of her sentence (about 8 1/2 years), she was released by the Federal Bureau of Prisons (i.e. not by a court) on compassionate grounds to a residential reentry center - a halfway house or a home confinement, possibly her brother, Richard Humphrey's ranch (farm) in Dixon as she proposed in her previously withdrawn request for release.
+Two months later in October 2021, she was reported to live at the brother's 80-acre farm.
+Because she is serving her sentence in home confinement, she's not allowed to leave the farm property without permission.
 She was overseen by a residential reentry management field office in Chicago suburb Downers Grove.

-Her release date was listed as October 20, 2028.
-On December 12, 2024, Crundwell's sentence was commuted by President Joe Biden along with nearly 1500 other individuals that were previously released under the CARES Act, which allowed people with a high risk of COVID-19 to be released from prison into home detention.
+On December 12, 2024, Crundwell's sentence was commuted by President Joe Biden along with nearly 1500 other individuals who were previously released under the CARES Act, which allowed people with a high risk of COVID-19 to be released from prison into home detention.

-Crundwell's story was featured on the January 15, 2025 edition of Freeform's Scam Goddess, hosted by Laci Mosley.
+Crundwell's story was featured on the January 15, 2025, edition of Freeform's Scam Goddess, hosted by Laci Mosley.